acend/quarkus-techlab/content/en/docs/02.0/22_implementing-rest.md

 ### {{% param sectionnumber %}}.3: Consuming Data

 With another microservice we would like to consume the data served by our data-producer.
-Create another quarkus application called 'data-consumer' with the follwing extensions: "rest-client, resteasy-jsonb".
+Create another quarkus application called 'data-consumer' with the follwing extensions: "rest-client-reactive-jackson".

 {{% details title="Hint" %}}